 "Why?
 What do you want me to do?"

 Super Nova, International version.
 Sephiroth does destroy the Solar System in the original Japanese version (it's harder to see because the explosion happens so far away); but for the International Version, they not only redid the attack to have much better animation, but they also made the attack incredibly over-the-top, showing the destruction of several planets (with their names in case you don't know what Jupiter looks like), with the Sun being a whopping two feet in front of our heroes before going Super Nova.
+Oh, and he for some reason decides to spare Mars and Uranus.
 It's even worse with the knowledge that it is a percentage-based attack — it will never directly kill the party.
+And it can MISS.
+A Supernova can miss, despite being two feet from the faces of the party.
+Convection Schmonvection at its most Narmful.
+There is also the fact that Sephiroth can cast it multiple times.
+Planets reproduce by binary fission in the Final Fantasy VII universe, or so it would seem.

 "Rate hike!
 Rate hike!
-Tra, la, la!" accompanied by a kangaroo impersonation does convey that Palmer is an idiot, but I don't think we're supposed to laugh in the middle of a tense plot-advancing scene with our heroes in an air vent spying on the enemy's top brass.
+Tra, la, la!" accompanied by a kangaroo impersonation does convey that Palmer is an idiot, but we're probably not supposed to laugh in the middle of a tense plot-advancing scene with our heroes in an air vent spying on the enemy's top brass.

 Leading up to this scene, the town is filled with cloaked strangers mumbling about a 'reunion'.
 When the party meets Sephiroth, he asks whether they've come 'to participate in the Reunion'.
 Cloud finally loses it.
 'I don't even know what a reunion is!'.